Mysorean invasion of Malabar: Second Anglo-Mysore War

 When Tipu learned of Hyder's sudden death to cancer, his departure from the battlefield provided some relief to the British force, but Bombay officials sent further reinforcements under General Matthews to Ponnani.

 The British captured Mangalore in March 1783, but Tipu, now the ruler of Mysore, recaptured Bednorem before besieging and recapturing Mangalore.
-At the same time, near Tanjore, Stuart's army joined Colonel William Fullarton's, before the latter marched along the Dindigul-Dharapuram-Palakkad route and besieged Palakkad Fort.
-Captain Midland and Sir Thomas under Fullarton successfully captured Palakkad Fort on 14 November 1783.
+At the same time, near Tanjore, Major General James Stuart's army joined Colonel William Fullarton's, before the latter marched along the Dindigul-Dharapuram-Palakkad route and besieged Palakkad Fort.
+Captain Midland and Sir Thomas under Fullarton captured Palakkad Fort on 14 November 1783.
 Company officials, having received orders from London to bring an end to the war, entered negotiations with Tipu.
 Pursuant to a preliminary ceasefire, Fullarton was ordered to abandon all of his recent conquests.
 However, due to allegations that Tipu had violated terms of the ceasefire at Mangalore, Fullarton remained at Palakkad Fort.
 During this time, a prince from the Zamorin dynasty emerged and the British retreated, conferring the fort on the prince, but Tipu's forces marched to Palakkad Fort and occupied it and southern Malabar.

 In December 1783, General Macleod, with fresh support from the French, captured Cannanore from the Arakkal, who were allies of Mysore in Malabar.
 This was followed by Arakkal Beevi's failed negotiation attempt with the British.

 The war ended on 11 March 1784 with the Treaty of Mangalore.
 Both sides agreed to restore the others' lands to the status quo ante bellum.
 With the treaty, the British and the Nair kings controlled the entire northern Malabar, Mysore ruled southern Malabar, and Macleod was forced to fall back from Cannanore.